 Remember to stay positive, this is a good thing.
 You made it to the first round of interviews.
 This is a fantastic win on your part.
 Now is your time to relax, prepare, and tackle the next step.
 If you feel unbelievably awkward on the phone or computer, practice ahead of time with a friend.
 I know phone interviews can make many people nervous, but take this as a compliment from your prospective job – they like you enough to spend time on the phone with you!
 This is always a good thing.

 This blog post is part 1 of a two-part series.
-Stay tuned for the Phone/Skype Interviews – Grad School Edition soon.
+Click here for part 2: Phone/Skype Interviews – Grad School Edition.